Equity Residential (EQR): History, Ownership, Mission, How It Works & Makes Money

 Year established

-Predecessor private companies were formed starting in the late 1960s by Sam Zell.
-Equity Residential Properties Trust itself was formally established and went public in 1993.
+While the roots trace back to predecessor private companies Sam Zell started in the late 1960s, Equity Residential Properties Trust was formally established and went public in 1993.

 Original location